Skip to content

 uri = "file:///home/mai/data"

-• items — Roots list.
+• items — The list of Roots.
 Default: empty

 Each Root item:

-• name — Display name.
+• name — The display name.
 Default: empty

-💡 What are Roots good for?
+💡 What are Roots used for?

-Sampling Capability [mcp.client.sampling]
+Sampling Capabilities [mcp.client.sampling]

 toml